Why go to College in Mississippi?

 Students specialize in various areas of engineering, including geological, chemical, civil, and mechanical engineering.
 Engineers are critical to the energy sector, which contributes to the state, national, and global economies.
 Moreover, a career in the energy sector requires a deep understanding of science, technology, and mathematics, which engineering degrees provide.

-Best Online Colleges in Mississippi for 2018
+What are the Best Online Colleges in Mississippi?

 Online schools in Mississippi offer some of the best degree programs in the country.
 Whether you’re pursuing a two- or four-year degree, the list below will help you decide where to enroll.
 Online colleges in Mississippi are respected nationwide and provide students with the skills to be successful in the workforce, so you’ll have plenty of opportunities to pursue your passion after graduation.